-> The captain repeated his demand and continued to approach.
-Smith pulled out a 15-inch black powder pistol and shot him in the mouth.
+The captain repeated his demand.
+He continued to approach.
+Smith pulled out a 15-inch black powder pistol.
+He shot Carson in the mouth.

-> “I’m a dead man,” he gasped, as blood started to gush.
+“I’m a dead man,” he gasped.
+Blood started to gush.

-> Actually, he wasn’t.
+Actually, he wasn’t dead.
 It took a few weeks.

-> Carson Dies a Tragic Hero
+Carson Dies a Tragic Hero

 But, when he died, Capt.
 Carson was cast as a tragic victim worthy of national sympathy — and a street name in Pittsburgh.

 But, Pittsburgh is a long, long way from the sea.
 What’s the connection?